xiaoh11/bravo_data_prep/README.md

 1. Modify nextflow configs to match paths on your system.
 1. Run nextflow workflows

+## Input Data
+**Naming:** The pipeline depends on the names of the input cram files having the sample ID as the first part of the filename.
+Specifically, the expectation that the ID preceeds the first `.` such that a call to `getSimpleName()` yields the ID.

 ## Data Preparation Tools

 ### Compile Custom Tools